Lavanya-Parashar/Celebal_Excellence_Internship/README.md

 - Week 4: Azure Fundamentals & Data Pipeline
 - Week 5: Apache Spark Data Cleaning and Transformation
 - Week 6: Spark Architecture and Efficient Data Processing
+- week 7: Perform incremental data processing using Delta Lake and demonstrate update and insert operations using the MERGE command.
 - More weekly assignments will be added progressively.

 ## Tools & Technologies Used